This post may contain affiliate links. If you click through and make a purchase, I may earn a small commission at no extra cost to you.

 Express and request.

-You can explain your behavior by stating that you felt uncomfortable within the dynamic you were placed—having to either allow negative treatment in front of your peers, diminishing your self-worth and morale, or speaking out against an authority making you appear argumentative or potentially disrespectful—and did not want to operate within that dynamic so you chose to withdraw and readdress.
+When you return, you can explain your behavior by stating that you felt uncomfortable within the dynamic you were placed and did not want to operate within that dynamic so you chose to withdraw and re-address.

 People Have a Right to Consent to Care